Lim colim versus colim lim. I

 \end{theorem}

-Let us recall that $\tau^1(X)$ fails to be surjective for a certain separable metrizable $X$ (Example \ref{10.5'''}) and fails to be injective for a certain locally compact one (Example \ref{10.5''}).
-Also, $\tau_1(X)$ fails to be surjective for a certain separable metrizable $X$ (Example \ref{10.5'}) and $\tau_0(X)$ fails to be injective for a certain compactohedron $X$ (Example \ref{compactohedral example}).
+Let us recall that $\tau^1_X$ fails to be surjective for a certain separable metrizable $X$ (Example \ref{10.5'''}) and fails to be injective for a certain local compactum (Example \ref{10.5''}).
+Also, $\tau_1^X$ fails to be surjective for a certain separable metrizable $X$ (Example \ref{10.5'}) and $\tau_0^X$ fails to be injective for a certain coronated polyhedron $X$ (Example \ref{compactohedral example}).

-\begin{proof}[Proof. (a)] Since star-finite covers are cofinal in the directed set of open covers of $X$, the naturality in Corollary \ref{10.10'} implies that its short exact sequence combines with that of Corollary \ref{milnor-ses''} into a commutative diagram
+\begin{proof}[Proof. (a)] Since star-finite covers are cofinal in the directed set of open covers of $X$, the naturality in Theorem \ref{10.10'} implies that its short exact sequence combines with that of Corollary \ref{milnor-ses''} into a commutative diagram

-This diagram implies that $\tau^n(X)$ is surjective, $\tau^{n-1}_{(1)}(X)$ is injective, and (using the third isomorphism theorem $(G/K)/(H/K)\simeq G/H$) that $\ker\tau^n(X)\simeq\coker\tau^{n-1}_{(1)}(X)$. \end{proof}
+This diagram implies that $\tau^n$ is surjective, $\tau^{n-1}_{(1)}$ is injective, and (using the third isomorphism theorem $(G/K)/(H/K)\simeq G/H$) that $\ker\tau^n\simeq\coker\tau^{n-1}_{(1)}$. \end{proof}